 Nine acres large, Pike Place Market takes the notion of a “farmer’s market” to a whole new level.
 Here, you can browse antiques, artisan handiwork, delectable cheeses, and, well, just about everything else you can think of!

-Coffee lovers, let’s not forget to mention: the original Starbucks location is also right next to Pike Place Market.
+Coffee lovers, let’s not forget: The original Starbucks location is also right next to Pike Place Market.
 Grab yourself a venti of your favorite indulgent java boost and sip it down while you explore over 500 vendor stalls.

 Space Needle